clemsos/writings/_quora/2018-08-28-Are-there-any-great-Chinese-food-items-that-are-vegetarian.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Are there any great Chinese food items that are vegetarian? - Quora
+    Are there any great Chinese food items that are vegetarian? - Quora
 ---